 So, to those who are suffering, I would like to encourage you if you’re questioning the goodness of God or the cause and reason of your trials to instead remember that no matter the situation, the Lord will always make it for good.

 Miranda Menelaws is a Canadian freelance writer.
-During her spare time, she can be found travelling the globe in search of a new story to tell, or writing about her adventures on her blog.
+During her spare time, she can be found travelling the globe in search of a new story to tell.

 Miranda Menelaws’s previous articles may be viewed at http://www.pressserviceinternational.org/miranda-menelaws.html